ubccr/xdmod-supremm/docs/analytics.md

 55      ]
 ```

 For editing help text for other analytics, the process is the same, but you need to change the "documentation" that corresponds to that specific analytic.
 Not all analytics include alternative help text for the histogram view.
-If you want to include this text, add in the histogramHelpText section under the histogram json for the analytic that you are looking at.
+If you want to include this text, add in the histogramHelpText section under the histogram json for the analytic that you are interested in changing.
 If you want to exclude this text, remove the histogramHelpText section from the histogram json for that specific analytic.

 In addition to editing the help text, you can also remove an analytic if it is not pertinent to your center.
 To do this, you need to remove the analytic from the `/etc/xdmod/efficiency_analytics.json` configuration file.
 For example, to remove GPU Usage from showing in the XDMoD interface, you would remove lines 58-109 from this file.
 The lines to remove are shown below.